Photos by Chris Green, Stadium Journey

 Getting to Road America isn’t as difficult as getting to some sports facilities.
 That said, it is off the beaten path – at least a 10-minute drive from the nearest highway, Road America requires you to drive down some single-lane roads through the hilly countryside.

-Once you’re at Road America, you’ll discover that there are several other entrances to the track that you didn’t know about, which can be frustrating if you have to wait in line for hours; check the fan map of the venue to identify these alternate gates and entrances.
+Once you’re at Road America, you’ll discover that there are several other entrances to the track that you didn’t know about, which can be frustrating if you had to wait in line for hours; check the fan map of the venue to identify these alternate gates and entrances.

 The biggest plus at Road America is that the main entrance had a complete makeover in 2016, adding more entrance booths for faster processing of fans and campers.
+The track also features preferred VIP parking passes for $30.

 Return on Investment 5

-Road America is one of the best tracks at which you can watch a race.
-The facility is huge, but you are given plenty of options to watch the race without having to move from place to place.
+The facility is huge, but you are given plenty of options to watch the race from without having to move from place to place.
 Watching from the right location can give you up to six corners of the track to see all at once, and you also get access to the grandstands all around the track, as well as access to the paddock, with your admission ticket to most races.
+Trackside camping is also popular, ranging from $50 to $325.
+Trackside cabins are also available for $980, while golf cart rentals cost between $315 and $395.

 Extras 5

 You can also take a trip to Elkhart Lake, and follow the original track layouts through historic markers along the roadside.
-Before it had its current layout, Road America was once a true street course, running through Elkhart Lake itself and over the hills on the various roadways in the nearby area.
+Before it had its current layout, Road America was a true street course, running through Elkhart Lake itself and over the hills on the various roadways in the nearby area.

 Back at the track, where once a zip line ended now stands a high vantage point for fans to watch the action at the track inside the final turn.
 The former zip line landing platform is now a giant viewing zone, and while you may have to climb a lot of stairs to get there, the view is well worth it.
 Additionally, if you have ever wanted to try your hand at racing, you can sign up for racing school at the track.